Stadler TINA

 TINA is a family of three-, five- and seven- section low-floor trams, mostly with suspended articulations and pivoting bogies.
 The trams are designed and produced by Stadler Rail, with the final assembly in Bussnang, Switzerland.
 TINA stems from the German term "Total Integrierter Niederflur-Antrieb"; in English "Totally Integrated Low-floor Drive".
-As of 2025, operators in six cities have order TINA trams.
+As of 2026, operators in eight European cities have ordered TINA trams.